Qparrot/ScientificPaperDataBase/README.md

 	- We can now add arguments to the search.
 	- It shows now the title of all the publication related to the search.
 	- Addition of a bit of design.
+- (30.07.2019): commit 'graphical improvement'
+	- Use bootstrap to better display the form
+	- add a dropdown selector for the database.
 ## Difficulties
+- (04.07.2019):
--(04.07.2019): I don't know how to implement the "PubMed API method:GET".
+	- I don't know how to implement the "PubMed API method:GET".
 	A(09.07.2019): Help from Jonathan: He recommended me to implement in it a console.log('test') in order to check if the function is launch...
 It wasn't ...
 LEARN DEBUGGING SKILLS !!!
 Then I got a error: "TypeError: NetworkError when attempting to fetch resource."

+- (10.07.2019):
--(10.07.2019): 	- Sometime the GET request in the form is working( 1 out of 12 times). why?
+	- Sometime the GET request in the form is working( 1 out of 12 times). why?
+		Answer => I was user a forEach loop in which I did the second fetch request.
+Unfortunately We are limited to 5 request max.
+So instead of doing one request for each publication I need to do a request for all the publications.
 	- Without the form sometimes (1 out of 8 times) I have this error message: "Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=pubmed&term=science[journal]+AND+breast+cancer+AND+2008[pdat]&retmode=json.
 (Reason: CORS header ‘Access-Control-Allow-Origin’ missing).".
 Why?

--(26.07.2019):
+- (26.07.2019):
 	- how to manipulate the api.
 	- how to manipulate the json file with a number as a key. => SUCCESS _(lin 37)_
 	- how to go through the CORS? => SUCCESS _(link 38)_
 	- how to go api call limit ? => find another way _(link 38)_
--(28.07.2019):
+- (28.07.2019):
 	- How to get the value enter by the user in the input field and add use it in the search. => _(link 41)_
+- (30.07.2019):
+	- how to add the selector menu. => _(link 42)_
+	- How to use bootstrap with the col. => _(link 43, 44)_
 ## to Dig into:
 _(link 3)_
 DEBUGGING SKILLS.